-First Offender Probation: Expugnable from the Public Record
+First Offender Probation: Expugnable From the Public Record

-First time offenders of the Illinois Controlled Substance Act charged with possession of Morphine are eligible for a special type of probation that upon successful completion shall not be termed a conviction and, if otherwise eligible, after a waiting period, can be expunged from the public record.
+First time offenders of the Illinois Controlled Substance Act charged with possession of heroin are eligible for a special type of probation that upon successful completion shall not be termed a conviction and, if otherwise eligible, after a waiting period, can be expunged from the public record.
 This special probation is authorized under Illinois Statute 720 ILCS 570/410.

-To be eligible for this probation the person must be charged with possession of less than 15 grams of Morphine and may not have a prior conviction, probation, or supervision for an offense under the Illinois Cannabis Control Act or the Illinois Controlled Substance Act.
+To be eligible for this probation the person must be charged with possession of less than 15 grams of heroin and may not have a prior conviction, probation, or supervision for an offense under the Illinois Cannabis Control Act or the Illinois Controlled Substance Act.
 Also, the person must plead guilty or be found guilty of the qualifying offense.

 There are many conditions that go along with this special probation, including that the person shall: not violate any criminal statute of any jurisdiction; refrain from possession of a firearm or other dangerous weapon; submit to periodic drug testing at a time and in a manner as ordered by the court, but no less than 3 times during the period of the probation, with the cost of the testing to be paid by the probationer; and perform no less than 30 hours of community service.